telerik/xaml-docs/introduction.md

 Throughout this article, you will find the following sections that describe all of the important aspects in depth:

-{% if site.site_name == 'WPF' %}
 ## Trial Version and Commercial License

 This UI for WPF library is a commercial UI library.
 You are welcome to explore its full functionality and get technical support from the team when you register for a free 30-day trial.
 To use it commercially, you need to [purchase a license](https://www.telerik.com/purchase/individual/wpf.aspx).
 Feel free to review the Telerik UI for WPF [License Agreement](http://www.telerik.com/purchase/license-agreement/wpf-dlw-s) to get acquainted with the full terms of use.

-{% else %}
-## Commercial License

-This UI for Silverlight library is a commercial UI library.
-To use it commercially, you need to [purchase a license](https://www.telerik.com/purchase/individual/silverlight.aspx).
-Feel free to review the Telerik UI for Silverlight [License Agreement](http://www.telerik.com/purchase/license-agreement/silverlight-dlw-s) to get acquainted with the full terms of use.
-{% endif %}

 ## Support Options

 For any issues you might encounter while working with UI for {{site.framework_name}}, use any of the available support channels:

 * License holders and active trialists can take advantage of our outstanding customer support delivered by the developers building the library.
-To submit a support ticket, use the [dedicated support system]{% if site.site_name == 'WPF' %}(https://www.telerik.com/account/support-tickets?pid=601&q=&supcId=daf62541-57e0-b84c-8b5e-da9851c61873&fbp=false){% else %}(https://www.telerik.com/account/support-tickets?_ga=2.179992356.1411787990.1590474262-464467820.1568993725&supcId=7b77c362-2470-014e-c420-55ced82066d6&fbp=false&pid=571&q=){% endif %}.
+To submit a support ticket, use the [dedicated support system](https://www.telerik.com/account/support-tickets?pid=601&q=&supcId=daf62541-57e0-b84c-8b5e-da9851c61873&fbp=false).
-* Our [forums]{% if site.site_name == 'WPF' %}(https://www.telerik.com/forums/wpf){% else %}(https://www.telerik.com/forums/silverlight){% endif %} are part of the free support you can get from the community and from the team on all kinds of general issues.
+* Our [forums](https://www.telerik.com/forums/wpf) are part of the free support you can get from the community and from the team on all kinds of general issues.
-* Our [feedback portal]{% if site.site_name == 'WPF' %}(https://feedback.telerik.com/wpf){% else %}(https://feedback.telerik.com/silverlight){% endif %} provides information on the features/bugs in discussion and also the planned ones for release.
+* Our [feedback portal](https://feedback.telerik.com/wpf) provides information on the features/bugs in discussion and also the planned ones for release.
 * You may still need a tailor-made solution for your project.
 In such cases, go straight to [Progress Services](https://www.progress.com/services).

-{% if site.site_name == 'WPF' %}
 ## Learning Resources

 * [Knowledge Base](https://docs.telerik.com/devtools/wpf/knowledge-base)
 * [Virtual Classroom](https://www.telerik.com/account/support/virtual-classroom)

-{% endif %}

 ## Installation and Deployment